How to Utilize the Pomodoro Technique for Efficiency and Productivity

 How to Utilize the Pomodoro Technique

-Choose a task or series of tasks to be accomplished.
+First, choose a task or series of tasks to be accomplished.
 For the purposes of premed students, think in terms of assignments, papers, and study materials that need to be conquered in each given time frame.

-Continue to work on the task until the timer goes off after 25 minutes.
+Third, continue to work on the task until the timer goes off after 25 minutes.
 Avoid constantly checking the timer.
 After all, you’re not racing the clock; you’re simply trying to divide your material into smaller, more digestible chunks.
 The timer will let you know when your time is done.
 Your aim is to be efficient, focused, and disciplined while avoiding external temptations.

 It’s a short break, so don’t get started on any other distracting tasks like checking your email or social media.
 The time will go by fast.